-If we certify or authorize a health care service, we will notify the Member and the Member's provider.
-For an adverse benefit determination, we will notify the Member's provider and send written or electronic confirmation of the adverse benefit determination to the Member.
-For concurrent reviews, we will be responsible for health care services until the Member has been notified of the adverse benefit determination (i.e., decertification does not become effective until notice is provided to the covered person).
-For retrospective reviews, we will notify the provider in writing of our decision.
-If we deny the service as a result of the review, we will send written notice to both the Member and their provider after the determination is made.
-We remain responsible for health care services until the Member orally or in writing.
+If we certify a health care service, we will notify the Member's Provider.
+For a noncertification, we will notify the Member's Provider and send written or electronic confirmation of the noncertification to the Member.
+For concurrent reviews, we will be responsible for health care services until the Member has been notified of the noncertification (i.e., decertification does not become effective until notice is provided to the covered person).
+We will decide on retrospective reviews within 30 days of our receipt of the request.
+We will notify the Provider in writing of our decision.
+If we deny the service as a result of the review, we will send written notice to both the Member and their Provider within five business days after the determination is made.
+We remain responsible or health care services until the Member has been notified of the noncertification.
+We will notify the Member orally or in writing.

 Untimely service authorizations constitute a non-certification, and the Health Plan treats these as appealable adverse actions.
-An Adverse Benefit Determination is also issued if a determination or need for an extension is not communicated to the provider within the required timeframe.
+An Adverse Benefit Determination is also issued if a determination or need for an extension is not communicated to the Provider within the required timeframe.

-To obtain prior authorization or verify requirements for inpatient or outpatient services, including which other types of facility admissions need prior authorization, the Member, their authorized representative, or their provider can call us at 1-833-533-8686.
+To obtain prior authorization or verify requirements for inpatient or outpatient services, including which other types of facility admissions require prior authorization, the Member or their Provider can call us at 1-833-702-2262.